aptos-labs/aptos-core/developer-docs-site/docs/concepts/basics-accounts.md

 ## Access control with signer

 The sender of a transaction is represented by a signer.
-When a signer is specified in a Move module function in a transaction, then the Move VM in the Aptos blockchain will assert that the signer of the transaction (that triggered that function) is the owner of the account.
+When a function in a Move module takes `signer` as an argument, then the Aptos Move VM translates the identity of the account that signed the transaction into a signer in a Move module entry point.
 See the below Move example code with `signer` in the `initialize` and `withdraw` functions.
 When a `signer` is not specified in a function, for example, the below `deposit` function, then no access controls exist for this function:

 ```rust
 module Test::Coin {